The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 The dictionary from geometry to gauge theory data is as follows: the moduli of the 6d $(2,0)$ theory become gauge couplings of $T^{5d}$.
-The D5 branes which wrap compact two-cycles of $X$ are dynamical, and as such, their positions on $\cC$ are the Coulomb moduli of the gauge theory.
-The D5 branes which wrap non-compact two-cycles of $X$ are frozen, by virtue of the fact that these two-cycles extend to infinity; as such, the position of these D5 branes on $\cC$ realizes mass parameters for fundamental hypermultiplets.
+The D5 branes which wrap compact 2-cycles of $X$ are dynamical, and as such, their positions on $\cC$ are the Coulomb moduli of the gauge theory.
+The D5 branes which wrap non-compact 2-cycles of $X$ are frozen, by virtue of the fact that these 2-cycles extend to infinity; as such, the position of these D5 branes on $\cC$ realizes mass parameters for fundamental hypermultiplets.